aeiourun/OSRS-Speedrun-Route/no-authenticator-verbose.md

 - Pick up the fish food from the second floor
 - Pick up the poison from the first floor kitchen
 - Combine fish food and poison
-- Go to the basement and light your logs to let them burn while you do the lever puzzle
+- Go to the basement and light your logs to let them burn while you do the lever puzzle, I would reccomend burning them after hitting B and A the first time
 - Complete the basement level puzzle to get the oil can **[BA, D, BA, EF, C, E]**
 - Don't forget to pick up your ashes AS SOON as your fire goes out
 - Pick up a bucket, bronze med helm, and spade by the mansion back door